Luke Charteris

-Luke Charteris (born 9 March 1983) is a former rugby union player who played a s a lock for the Newport Gwent Dragons, Perpignan, Racing 92 and Bath, as well as the Wales national team.
+Luke Charteris (born 9 March 1983) is a former rugby union player who played as a lock for the Newport Gwent Dragons, Perpignan, Racing 92 and Bath, as well as the Wales national team.
 He made 74 appearances for Wales between 2004 and 2017.
 Since his retirement from playing in 2019, he has served as Bath's line-out coach.

 Club career

 Charteris started his senior career at Newport Gwent Dragons in 2003.
 He went on to make over 140 appearances for the Welsh region and was appointed captain in 2011.
-In May 2012 Charteris joined French Top 14 club USA Perpignan, staying for two years.
+In May 2012, Charteris joined French Top 14 club USA Perpignan, staying for two years.
 On 6 June 2014, Charteris joined Parisian side Racing 92, then known as Racing Métro, on a two-year deal after Perpignan were demoted to the Pro D2.
 He stayed for another two years, after which he moved to England with Bath in 2016.

 Charteris retired at the end of the 2018/19 season and took up a new role as specialist line-out coach for Bath Rugby.